Mint Mobile vs. Ultra Mobile: Which is better for you?

 (Image credit: Samuel Contreras / Android Central)

-Both carriers offer largely the same phone selection with a range of high-end and budget phones, whether you're looking for Android or iPhone.
-You can also bring your own phone if it supports T-Mobile's LTE network, including VoLTE.
-The best phones to use with Mint Mobile will also work with Ultra Mobile.
+Both prepaid carriers offer the same device selection with a range of high-end and budget phones, whether you're looking for Android or iPhone.
+You can bring your phone if it supports T-Mobile's LTE and 5G networks.
+What's great is that most of the best Android phones will work with Mint Mobile and Ultra Mobile.

 Mint Mobile vs. Ultra Mobile: Which should you get?

-Network performance will be just about the same with either carrier, so you should pick the carrier with a plan that works best for you.
-Fortunately, both carriers allow you to upgrade to a larger data plan mid-cycle if you find that you didn't get enough data.
-And if you're only able to buy a single month of service, Ultra Mobile is your best bet with a wide range of single-month plans available.
-And if you barely need any data, Ultra Mobile is also your best bet with its 250MB plan.
+Network performance will be just about the same with either carrier, so you should pick the MVNO with a plan that works best for you.
+Fortunately, both carriers allow you to upgrade to a larger data plan mid-cycle if you don't get enough data.
+And if you're only able (or willing) to buy a single month of service, Ultra Mobile is your best bet, with a wide range of single-month plans available.
+If you barely need data, Ultra Mobile is still your best bet with its 250MB base plan.

-If you are willing to buy three or more months at once, Mint Mobile stands out with great prices on plans that will resonate with more smartphone users at 5GB, 15GB, 20GB, or unlimited.
-Mint Mobile really shines with its 12-month plans, but if you're unsure about the service, you can try three months at the 12-month rate before renewing for another year.
+If you are willing to buy three or more months at once, Mint Mobile stands out with great prices on all its plans.
+With 5GB, 15GB, 20GB, and unlimited data offerings, it has a well-rounded selection.
+Mint Mobile shines with its 12-month plans, but if you're unsure about the service, you can try three months at the 12-month rate before renewing the service for another year.

 Samuel Contreras